-In close collaboration with the Government of Nepal, UNHCR aims at achieving protection, local solutions and self-reliance of refugees through:
+In close collaboration with the Government of Nepal, UNHCR aims at achieving protection, local solutions, and self-reliance of refugees through:

-- Inclusion of refugees in public services, policies, plans (education, health, social protection) and self-reliance through livelihoods with enhanced refugee and host community mobilization while focusing on refugees with specific needs; - Inclusion of refugees in UN and Government of Nepal Emergency, Development and SDG planning through multi-stakeholder approaches in the spirit of the Global Compact on Refugees and the 2030 Agenda for Sustainable Development and the UNasONE; - Registration and issuance of Legal Identity Documentation for all (SDG 16.9), including all refugees, which provide the right to work, own businesses, form cooperatives and equal access to public education, health, social protection and livelihoods, including for all descendants of long-staying Tibetans (estimated 75% are currently undocumented) and issuance of birth certificates for all refugee children;
+Inclusion of refugees in public services, policies, plans (education, health, social protection) and self-reliance through livelihoods with enhanced refugee and host community mobilization while focusing on refugees with specific needs;

-Putting in place mechanisms to ensure respect for the principle of non-refoulement and non-penalization of refugees for irregular entry or stay.
+- Inclusion of refugees in UN and Government of Nepal Emergency, Development and SDG planning through multi-stakeholder approaches in the spirit of the Global Compact on Refugees and the 2030 Agenda for Sustainable Development and the UN as ONE; - Registration and issuance of Legal Identity Documentation for all (SDG 16.9), including all refugees, which provide the right to work, own businesses, form cooperatives and equal access to public education, health, social protection and livelihoods, including for all descendants of long-staying Tibetans (estimated 75% are currently undocumented) and issuance of birth certificates for all refugee children; - Putting in place mechanisms to ensure respect for the principle of non-refoulement and non-penalization of refugees for irregular entry or stay.

-Following the resettlement and departure of over 113,500 Bhutanese refugees to third countries, UNHCR transformed Bhutanese refugee camps into two settlements, re-enforced shelters, provided solar energy, strengthened the capacity of community-based refugee organizations and referral mechanisms for refugees with specific needs, SGBV survivors and vulnerable children into public services.
-In 2020, UNHCR redoubled its investments into public health, education, social protection facilities and handed over registration data of Bhutanese refugees to the Government of Nepal.
-UNHCR will close its Sub-Office in Damak, Province 1 on 31 December 2020 and will carry on protection monitoring for all refugees in Nepal through its Representation in Kathmandu.
+Following the resettlement and departure of over 113,500 Bhutanese refugees to third countries, UNHCR transformed Bhutanese refugee camps into two settlements, re-enforced shelters, provided solar energy, strengthened the capacity of community-based refugee organizations and referral mechanisms for refugees with specific needs, GBV survivors and vulnerable children into public services.
+In 2020, UNHCR redoubled its investments into public health, education, social protection facilities and handed over registration data of Bhutanese refugees to the Government of Nepal in December 2020 and closed UNHCR Sub-Office Damak on 31 December 2020.
+Close collaboration and coordination with all stakeholders and protection monitoring for all refugees in Nepal continues to be carried out through UNHCR Representation in Kathmandu.
 At all levels, UNHCR will continue to advocate for the right of refugees to Voluntary Repatriation and continues offering to facilitate dialogue between the Government of Nepal and the Kingdom of Bhutan in this regard.